PufferFinance/PufferPool/docs/Proof of Reserves and Rewards.md

 3. Guardians create a merkle tree with this information and post the root on-chain via a call to the function `postRewardsRoot()` on the `NoRestakingModule` contract

 Now, this allows Puffer NoOps to submit a merkle proof, proving their due consensus rewards, in order to claim them, via a call to `collectNonRestakingRewards` on the `NoRestakingModule` contract.
 This function will verify the merkle proof and send the NoOps their due rewards.

+#### RestakingModule

+EigenLayer is in the process of specifying their EigenPod partial withdrawal flow.
+More info will be added here as it becomes available.